“This post may contain affiliate links. Please read my disclosure for more info.

 They each have a few advantages, but you’ll want to settle on one to get the best combination of price and service.

 If you bought your car from a dealership, you’re already familiar with the people there.
-And there’s doubt that dealerships are well run and efficient.
-There’s no issue your local dealer wouldn’t be able to fix.
+They’re well run, efficient, and there’s no issue your local dealer couldn’t fix.

 You’ll probably never see the mechanic who works on your car, so there’s no familiarity, and you won’t get any extra suggestions or tips.